Also known as: Chromosome analysis

 - Microarray: looks at small changes in the chromosomes

 - Fluorescent in situ hybridisation (FISH): looks for small mistakes such as deletions in the chromosomes

 - Females: 44 autosomes and 2 sex chromosomes (XX), written as 46, XX

 - Males: 44 autosomes and 2 sex chromosomes (XY), written as 46, XY

-Karyotyping is a test to examine chromosomes in a sample of cells, which can help identify genetic problems as the cause of a disorder or disease.
-This test can:
+Karyotyping is a test to examine chromosomes in a sample of cells.
+This test can help identify genetic problems as the cause of a disorder or disease.

 The test can be performed on almost any tissue, including:

 To test amniotic fluid, an amniocentesis is done.

 A bone marrow biopsy is needed to take a sample of bone marrow.